 Spanish Literature and Culture

-The AP Spanish Literature Exam will change in May of 2013 to include culture.
+The AP* Spanish Literature Exam changed 2013 to include culture.
 This course will emphasize preparation for the new exam.
 The reading list has been shortened, although about 15 percent of the readings are new to the course.
 There are now 38 titles, with more emphasis on contextual analysis: literary, cultural, and socio-cultural.

 Instructor: Elizabeth T. Corrado Sherman is a graduate of Bucknell and Fordham Universities and did postgraduate studies in Spanish Literature at the University of Connecticut.
 She taught for several years as a teacher of Spanish grades 7-12 in parochial, private and public schools.
 She has also worked as an adjunct at local colleges and community colleges.

 Sherman continues to work for the Advanced Placement Spanish Program of the College Board where she has served in many capacities: reader of the examinations, table leader (supervisor of other readers), and member of the test development committee.
 She presents College Board authorized full-day as well as week-long workshops for teachers of Advanced Placement at sites such as the Taft Educational Center in Watertown, CT.
 She has also presented at Advanced Placement regional and national conferences.
 Currently Mrs. teaches Advanced Placement Spanish Literature as well as other levels of Spanish at Riverdale Country School in the Bronx.